-Although this year has been a challenge for us all, one thing has remained steadfast, and that is hope.
+Although our community has endured challenging times, one thing has remained steadfast, and that is hope.

 Because of community support, children who are treated at Levine Children’s have a brighter future.
 Emmett has access to the best heart care, as well as a team of specialists who treat her rare genetic disorder.
 Scarlett, barely over a pound at birth, was kept alive by high-tech equipment made possible through philanthropy.
 And Kahlil was cured of sickle cell anemia after a bone marrow transplant (BMT) in our BMT unit, which was funded through community donations.